 Most of these babies are born into families with no history of permanent hearing loss.

 Permanent hearing loss can significantly affect babies' development.

-Finding out early can give these babies a better chance of developing language, speech, and communication skills.
+Finding out early can give these babies a better chance of developing language, speech and communication skills.

-It'll also help them make the most of relationships with their family or carers from an early age.
+It will also help them make the most of relationships with their family or carers from an early age.

-When's the newborn hearing test done?
+When is the newborn hearing test done?